Previous weeks

 read more

-2. From Feb 09 to Feb 15
+4. From February 09 to February 15

 The primary focus across many groups this week was the upcoming Fedora 44 Beta freeze.
 Teams were busy finalizing changes, preparing for the code completion deadline, and scheduling blocker review meetings to address release-critical issues.
 Alongside this release work, a major ongoing effort is the migration of infrastructure and issue trackers from Pagure to the new Forge/Forgejo platform, a topic of significant discussion for the Council, Infrastructure, and EPEL teams.
 Package lifecycle management was another common theme, with proposals to deprecate unmaintained packages like python-dateutil, efforts to retire packages that consistently fail to build, and work to finalize the removal of python-mock.
 Finally, the week marked a key milestone with the completed transition to Packit as the default CI for Fedora dist-git.